Veterans fear the VA's new foreclosure rescue plan won't help them

 Meanwhile, for the 40,000 homeowners with VA loans who did not get into loan modifications yet, and are currently in the foreclosure process or delinquent, the VA this week released formal guidance related to its pause on foreclosures.

-At his press conference, VA Secretary McDonough said his agency has met with companies servicing more than 90 percent of all VA loans, and that they will comply.
+At his press conference, VA Secretary McDonough said his agency has met with companies servicing more than 90% of all VA loans, and that they will comply.

 "This will pause the foreclosure process for these veterans through May 31 next year, 2024, giving us the additional time that we need to help these veterans find solutions to stay in their homes," he said.